briansunter/graph/site/src/content/logseq/heap.md

 `[20,30,15,10]`

- we need to adjust the binary tree by swapping downward
+Now we need to adjust the binary tree by swapping downward

 {{youtube-timestamp 2229}} Check where of the children of 20 are greater, than swap